You can use your car's keychain remote emergency button alarm (or

 panic button) in a parking lot or parking garage to help ward off

 predators – and do the same at home.
-You probably already have one
+You already have one

 in-hand when going to and from your car.
-Why not get the most benefit
+Here's how to get the most benefit

 Most cars made since the late 1990’s have a key ring that attaches to a remote entry system transmitter used to lock/unlock your car.
 It also has a red emergency (panic button) alarm that will sound your car’s horn to help you find where you left your car in a large parking lot.